webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    because we are just counting, we need to tell WebGPU about these inputs and how to get data out of them.

-   Imagine we updated `draw` like this
+   Imagine we updated `draw` like this.

    ```js
    *function draw(count, vertexShaderFn, bindings, attribsSpec) {